 When a motion that a bill be taken into consideration has been carried and no amendment of the Bill has been made or after the amendments are over, the Member in charge may move for that the bill to be passed.
 After this motion is carried, the Bill is taken as passed so far as that House is concerned.

 When a Bill is passed in one House, it is transmitted to the other House.
 It then goes through all the stages as in the originating House subsequent to its introduction.
 The House which receives the Bill from another House can, therefore, take either of the following courses

 - It may reject the Bill altogether.
 In such a case provisions of Art.108(1) (a) as to joint sitting may be applied by the President.

 - It may pass the Bill with amendments.
 In this case, the Bill will be returned to the originating House.
-If the House which originated the Bill accepts the Bill as amended by the other House, it will be presented to the Presented for his assent.
-If however the originating House does not agree to the amendments made by the other House and there is final disagreement as to the amendments between the two Houses, the President may summon a joint sitting to resolve the deadlock.
+If the House which originated the Bill accepts the Bill as amended by the other House, it will be presented to the President for his assent.
+If, however, the originating House does not agree to the amendments made by the other House and there is final disagreement as to the amendments between the two Houses, the President may summon a joint sitting to resolve the deadlock.

-- It may take no action on the Bill, i.e. keep it lying on its table.
-In such a case if more than six months elapse from the date of reception of the Bill, the president may summon a joint sitting.
+- It may take no action on the Bill, i.e. keep it lying on the table.
+In such a case if more than six months elapse from the date of reception of the Bill, the President may summon a joint sitting.

 - the imposition, abolition, remission, alteration, regulation of any tax

 - the regulation of the borrowing of money by the Government

 - the custody of the Consolidated Fund or the Contingency Fund of India, the payment of moneys into or the withdrawal of moneys from any such fund